-- The capability of the Project Manager(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The extent of the team's (including key personnel) experience and success with industry engagement and/or in similar projects; - The level of participation by project participants as evidenced by letter(s) of commitment or letter(s) of support, and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.
+- The capability of the Project Manager, Technical Lead(s), and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, experience, and time commitment of the individuals on the team; - The sufficiency of the facilities and methods to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development, design and licensing of the proposed concept; - The level of participation by the proposed consortia/team(s) as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.